DFW (Brooklyn Nine-Nine): Critical reviews

-"DFW" received generally positive reviews from critics.
+"DFW" received generally favorable reviews from critics.
 LaToya Ferguson of The A.V.
 Club gave the episode a "B−" grade and wrote, "Kate Peralta is a lot to take in a one-episode dose, and unfortunately—both because of how much she is and because she's played by the always wonderful Nasim Pedrad — 'DFW' has to hit a lot of beats quickly just to hit them.
 Unlike in 'NutriBoom,' the rest of the episode isn't all that full outside of the A-plot — even with two other subplots and things like Terry Crews' beautiful physical comedy — so there's nothing really to balance just how off the rails the Kate character is.
 Kate is too much of a mess to enjoyably stick around for multiple episodes in a row, which is of course disappointing because of the Nasim Pedrad of it all."

 Alan Sepinwall of Uproxx wrote, "There were some good jokes scattered throughout the rest of the episodes, but Jake meeting his half-sister Kate (played by Samberg's old SNL co-star Nasim Pedrad) as the main plot of 'DFW' was mostly a miss, in part because her behavior never seemed quite terrible (or, other than the bag of glass, creatively terrible) enough, since the episode had to hedge enough so that you'd buy the siblings reconciling by the end."

+Cold open

+The cold open, in which Jake helps a sister of a murder victim (Devin Sidell) determine who killed her brother by having the police lineup sing "I Want It That Way" by the Backstreet Boys, was acclaimed and is regarded as one of the most popular scenes from the show.
+The idea came from a concept originally thought of by producers Luke Del Tredici and Dan Goor and originally involved a song from The Little Mermaid.
+Usage of "I Want It That Way" reportedly cost between $30,000 and $100,000.
+In December 2022, the Backstreet Boys filmed their own version of the scene.

+As of December 2023, the top two most-viewed videos on the show's YouTube channel are of the scene.